 How to Play: Create a small circle with cones or rope, where everyone and their bike can fit inside.
 There must be enough space that riders can pedal around but it should be close and tight.
 Once everyone is inside and riding around in the designated circle, the leader says "go!".
 From that point on, participants can't put their foot down, take their hands off the handlebars, or ride out of the circle.
-If they put a foot down they have been consumed by lava and must leave the circle.
-As riders are eliminated and there is extra room, coaches can rearrange the circle to be smaller and smaller.
+If they put a foot down, they have been consumed by lava and must leave the circle to be smaller and smaller.
 This will increase the difficulty of avoiding other riders and staying balanced on the bike.
 The goal is to be the last person left on their bike without getting consumed by the lava or going outside the boundaries.
 Participants can try to block others through track stands and ratchet pedals, but they cannot make contact with one another's bike or body.